-Propofol was the next sedative states turned to, but Germany-based Fresenius Kabi announced
+Propofol was the next sedative states turned to, but Germany-based Fresenius Kabi announced export restrictions on that drug in September 2012.
+In May 2013, London-based Hikma announced export restrictions on its sedative phenobarbital as well.

 And finally, in May 2014 when U.S.-based Par Pharmaceutical learned that its sedative, Brevital Sodium, had been acquired for executions by the state of Indiana, it objected and promised to implement distribution controls "to preclude wholesalers from accepting orders from departments of correction."